wkumari/draft-wkumari-dnsop-alt-tld/README.md

 2. Background

-   The DNS data model is based on a tree structure, and so has a single root.
+   The DNS data model is based on a tree structure, and has a single root.
 Conventionally, a name immediately beneath the root is called a "Top Level Domain" or "TLD".
 TLDs usually delegate portions of their namespace to others, who may then delegate further.
 The